 \subsection{Simulations with larger clusters}

 The reduced number of constituents we can integrate into the numerical simulations alters the results.
 For example, the oscillatory behaviour exhibited in Fig.~\ref{fig:results}~(a) for the sequence with the CPMG protocol, we argue it is a consequence of the restricted amount of interacting NV centers in the simulations; for an infinite amount of interacting NVs we expect a smooth decay.
-Additionally, we suspect that this numerical condition results non-favorable to our protocol when performing the comparison.
+Additionally, we hypothesize that this numerical condition results non-favorable to our protocol when performing the comparison.
 This is: the observed advantage of the dipole-dipole protected protocols over the CPMG-integrated version is likely a lower bound.
 When a bigger volume is considered and more elements are included in the clusters, the potential variations in the arrangement of NVs increase.
 This leads to a greater diversity of signals across different clusters, resulting in a more pronounced destructive interference in the overall signal.
 From a more physical point of view, one can think that more interaction channels lead to a faster decay.
-This phenomena affects much less in the schemes dressed with dipole-dipole suppression, indicating that the comparison carried out is indeed a lower bound of the improvement in sensitivity of the LG-integrated schemes.
+This phenomena affects much less in the schemes with dipole-dipole suppression, suggesting that the comparison carried out is indeed a lower bound of the improvement in sensitivity offered by SHIELD.

-In order to gain insight regarding the latter assumption, we run for $1$ ppm of NV concentration some simulations with the exact same conditions as before, but with slightly greater clusters.
-In particular, we select the NV centers that fall in a spherical volume that in average captures six NV centers instead of four, this is
+In order to gain insight regarding the latter assumption, we run for $0.5$ ppm of NV concentration extra simulations with the exact same conditions as before, but with slightly greater clusters.
+In particular, to construct the clusters, we select the NV centers that fall in a spherical volume that in average captures six NV centers instead of four, this is